Ad1tyaRavi/iv-xgb/README.md

 Predict imminent implied volatility (IV) spikes for SPY/SPX ATM options using engineered features from prices, realized vol, technicals, and (synthetic or real) Greeks.
 **Target:** whether IV rises ≥15% within the next 3 trading days.

-> ✅ This repo is built to be résumé-ready and education‑first: clean pipeline, leakage guards, baseline vs XGBoost, CV with `TimeSeriesSplit`, and a simple trading simulation.

 ## Project Structure